jima80525/jima_codes_blog/in_progress/git_python.md

 ## Going Back In Time - Checking Out a Particular SHA

-Because Git remembers each commit you've made with it's SHA, you can tell Git to go to any of those locations and view the repo as it existed then.
+Because Git remembers each commit you've made with it's SHA, you can tell Git to go to any of those commits and view the repo as it existed then.
 Let's try that.

 ```console
 ~/tmp/example: git checkout 3749c07559cc2bf181e63f1a264c8615f7ca3524